 Agile project management is a prevailing approach for tracking various roles, tasks, deadlines, and additional project factors.
-More so, project management approach also prioritizes continuous and speedy development and enhancement.
+More so, the project management approach also prioritizes continuous and speedy development and enhancement.

 Agile project management

-Such a process ensures that criticism can be acted on rapidly, and those responsive alterations can be implemented at every single stage of the product cycle.
+Such a process ensures that criticism can be acted on rapidly, and those responsive alterations can be implemented at every stage of the product cycle.

 The history of agile project management